yannis/discoteca-demo/README.md

 To gain some time, we will use a Ruby on Rails template to generate the API that will serve the data.

-Let's examine the template: support/template.rb.
+Go see the template ```support/template.rb``` it's commented.

 And now run:

-- `rails new discoteca --skip-sprockets --skip-test-unit --skip-javascript --skip-turbolinks --skip-bundle –no-ri –no-rdoc --skip-jbuilder --database sqlite3 -m support/template.rb`
+- `rails new discoteca --skip-sprockets --skip-test-unit --skip-javascript --skip-turbolinks --skip-bundle –no-ri –no-rdoc --skip-jbuilder --skip-git --database sqlite3 -m support/template.rb`
 - `mv discoteca rails`
 - `cd rails`

-Run guard: `bundle exec guard` and our tests…
+- `bundle exec rspec` to run our tests

-A few errors that needs to be corrected.

-First, add factory_girl and shoulda_matchers to spec/rails_helper.rb

-`require 'shoulda/matchers'`
-and
-`config.include FactoryGirl::Syntax::Methods`

 ## the Ember front-end